nsftx/seven-gravity-gateway/README.md

 })
 ```

-It is possible to use namespaced subscriptions. e.g. If one of the products subscribes to !!betslip!! action with proper callback, events 'betslip.add', 'betslip.remove' will trigger the !!betslip!! callback.
+It is possible to use namespaced subscriptions. e.g. If one of the products subscribes to !!betslip!! action with proper callback, events !!betslip.add!!, !!betslip.remove!! will trigger the !!betslip!! callback.

+IMPORTANT: Mesagess prefixed with Product and Platform are system reserved messages and therefore they will be ignored

-==Message exchange==
+=Message exchange==

-Product -> Platfrom
+=====Product -> Platfrom====

 ```
 lang=javascript